exam

 Certificate Issue

-Certificates are usually issued by Awarding Organisations, to examination centres, some 12 weeks or so after results/grades have been finalised.
-Unless you have notified us otherwise, your certificates will be despatched to the address specified on your exam application form, via Royal Mail’s Tracked 48 Service (not signed for).
+Awarding Organisations issue certificates directly to examination centres, not candidates, some 12 weeks or so after results/grades have been finalised.
+Unless you have notified us otherwise, your certificates will be despatched to the address specified on your exam application form, via Royal Mail Tracked 48 Service (not signed for).

 Ready to book?